Morant Bay rebellion: Rebellion and response

 In response, Governor John Eyre sent government troops, under Brigadier-General Alexander Nelson, to hunt down the poorly armed rebels and bring Bogle back to Morant Bay for trial.
 The troops met with no organized resistance, but they killed blacks indiscriminately, most of whom had not been involved in either the riot at the courthouse or the later rebellion.
-Amongst the rebels shot or hanged with only perfunctory trial, or no trial at all, were seven women of colour - Letitia Geoghegan, Mary Ann Francis, Judy Edwards, Ellen Dawkins, Justina Taylor, Sarah Francis and Mary Ward.
+Amongst the rebels shot or hanged with only perfunctory trial, or no trial at all, were seven women of colour – Letitia Geoghegan, Mary Ann Francis, Judy Edwards, Ellen Dawkins, Justina Taylor, Sarah Francis and Mary Ward.
 Heuman has described it as a reign of terror.
 The Jamaican Maroons of Moore Town, under the command of former Charles Town superintendent Alexander Fyfe, committed a number of atrocities and extrajudicial murders before they captured and arrested Bogle, and delivered him to the colonial authorities.

 Believing that the blacks could not have planned such events themselves (as he shared the widespread white assumption of the time that they were not capable of it), Governor John Eyre had representative George William Gordon arrested.
 The mixed-race Jamaican businessman and politician was wealthy and well-known; he was openly critical of the governor and his policies.
 Eyre believed that Gordon had been behind the rebellion.
 Despite having very little to do with it, Gordon was quickly convicted and executed.
 Though he was arrested in Kingston, where martial law had not been declared, Eyre had him transferred to Morant Bay, where he could be tried under martial law.

 The trial and execution of Gordon via martial law, following the excesses of suppressing the rebellion, added to the outrage felt by many in Britain.
 They felt there were serious constitutional issues by Eyre's bringing Gordon under martial law.
 They were concerned about whether British dependencies should be ruled under the government of law, or through military license.
 With a speedy trial, Gordon was convicted quickly and hanged on 23 October, just two days after his trial had begun.

 According to one soldier, "we slaughtered all before us ... man or woman or child".
-In the end, the soldiers killed 439 black Jamaicans directly, and they arrested 354 more (including Paul Bogle), who was later executed, many without proper trials.
+In the end, the soldiers killed 439 black Jamaicans directly, and they arrested 354 more (including Paul Bogle) who were later executed, many without proper trials.
 Bogle was executed "either the same evening he was tried or the next morning".
 On 25 October, Bogle was hanged alongside 14 others, including his brother Moses.